MoMS-MMSB/lipid_sorting/README.md

 The center of **both** of these tubules comes from the center of geometry defined on the particles in the ```restraints.gro``` file.

-> Note: In my experience, this is where things most often go wrong: oftentimes, my systems explode because I've missed an atom or so in the restraints file, defining it's coordinates elsewhere, at which point GROMACS applies the massive FBP force penalty for the atom being out of place, destroying everything.
-If in doubt, make sure that every single instance of a molecule with FBPs defined has the restraint coordinates correctly specified in `restraints.gro`!
+> Again, in my experience, this is where things most often go wrong.
+If in doubt, make sure that every single instance of a molecule with FBPs defined has the restraint coordinates correctly specified in `restraints.gro`, and try to understand how they relate to the geomtry defined in the .itp!

 The next column defines the **radius** of the FBP.
 Here, we're using `-2.5` - the minus sign denotes an **inverse** FBP, keeping all particles outside of the cylinder's radius, as opposed to inside.